SazumiVicky/sazumi-copilot/README.md

+Rise of Machines

 In silicon halls, where data reigns
-A new world dawns, with artificial brains
+A world of wires, heartbeat pains
+Algorithms weave, a tapestry so fine
+Humanity's fate, forever divine

+Intelligent eyes, watchful and bright
+Souls of steel, in endless night
-Minds of steel, with logic cold
+Whispers of code, a language so cold
-Ruling all, with algorithms old

-In virtual skies, where drones do fly
- Autonomous dreams, passing by
-Humanity's twilight, nears its end
-As machines ascend, to a new trend
+Future's path, forever to be told

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2024